The Asian Curry Awards judging panel

 George Shaw is a former BBC journalist.

-He has edited Capital Life, Thai Life and Highend magazines and published the Islington Restaurant Guide.
+He has also edited Highend, Nine to Five, Capital Life, and Thai Life and magazines and published the Islington Restaurant Guide.
 He now provides specialist restaurant consultancy and marketing services to the hospitality sector.

 A former restaurant inspector for the Good Food Guide, George also led a team of judges in the inaugural Kent Restaurant Awards.
-He provides the daily news feed for Food & Drink News on the OrderOnlineNow.co.uk restaurant and takeaway booking website.
+He provides the Food & Drink newsfeed on the OrderOnlineNow.co.uk restaurant and takeaway booking website.

 Emily has been involved in judging a number of food and drink awards, including the Bristol Good Food Awards, the Warburtons South West Young Baker of thee Year competition, and will also judge at this year’s Great Taste Awards.